 - Remove the dipstick.
-The oil level should be between the upper (2, Figure 2) and lower (3, Figure 2) lines on dipstick. - 4.
-Insert dipstick and tighten securely. - 5.
-Ensure the shift lever is in NEUTRAL. - 6.
+The oil level should be between the upper (2, Figure 3) and lower (1, Figure 3) lines on dipstick. - 4.
+Fully reinsert dipstick. - 5.
+Move the shift lever to NEUTRAL. - 6.
 Start the engine.
 Let the engine run at idle with the shift lever in the NEUTRAL position for several minutes.
 This will ensure the oil is distributed to all pipelines, oil cooler and marine gear oil passages. - Stop the engine.
-Wait at least 10 minutes for the oil to drain back into the sump. - 8.
-Check the oil level.
+Wait at least 10 minutes for the oil to drain back into the sump.

+8. Check the oil level.
 If necessary, add oil until the level reaches the upper mark on the dipstick.
 Check the oil level again after operating the marine gear for a short period of time.